MicrosoftDocs/azure-docs/articles/storsimple/storsimple-ova-best-practices.md

 -   Regenerate the keys for your storage accounts (by accessing the Azure Storage service) periodically to account for any changes to access based on the changed list of administrators.

--   Data on your StorSimple is compressed and deduplicated before it is sent to Azure.
-We recommend that you do not enable Windows Server deduplication on the data.
+-   Data on your virtual array is compressed and deduplicated before it is sent to Azure.
+We don't recommend using the Data Deduplication role service on your Windows Server host.

 ## Operational best practices

-The operational best practices are guidelines that need to be followed during the day-to-day management or operation of the virtual array.
+The operational best practices are guidelines that should be followed during the day-to-day management or operation of the virtual array.
 These will cover specific management tasks such as taking backups, restoring from a backup set, performing a failover, deactivating and deleting the array, monitoring system usage and health, and running virus scans on your virtual array.

 ### Backups